engines/v2-poc/packer/README.md

+#Note this 'blueprint' should only be used to create an image adding turtles below this will break in many cases
+# so this is used to create the starting point image

 {
+ #From Blue print
 	"variables": {
 		"suite": "beowulf",
 		"tag": "",
 		"datestamp": "{{isotime \"20060102\/0304\"}}"
 	},
+ # end from
 	"builders": [
 		{
+	#From Blue print
 			"name": "{{user `suite`}}",
+	 # end from
 			"type": "lxd",
+ #From Blue print
 			"image": "images:devuan/beowulf/cloud",
 			"output_image": "engines/{{user `suite`}}/base/{{user `datestamp`}}{{user `tag`}}",
 			"publish_properties": {